hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 351

-This is what We recite to you of the verses and wise reminder.
+This is what We recite to you of the verses and the wise reminder.

 # 352